simplyluke/flask-micro-blog/README.md

 flask-micro-blog
 ================

 A really fast blog I put together one afternoon.
-It's no where near a complete blog.
+It's nowhere near a complete blog.
 Just using it to continue to learn flask.